 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R Our children follow a varied, balanced and creative curriculum which provides exciting learning experiences.
-When a group of children are identified as requiring additional support, the following actions are taken: Biscovey Academy responds to the individual learning needs of the children to ensure that the curriculum is accessible for all.
-This may mean 1:1 support, or alternatively
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å Our children follow a varied, balanced and When a group of children are identified as Biscovey Academy responds to the individual creative curriculum which provides exciting requiring additional support, the following learning needs of the children to ensure that learning experiences. actions are taken: the curriculum is accessible for all.
+This may mean 1:1 support, or alternatively All children have access to the curriculum and Impact of support is monitored and creating resources to enable the child to to the educational visits that enrich their evaluated. become a more independent learner.

-All children have access to the curriculum and to the educational visits that enrich their learning, including swimming sessions at the local pool.
+learning, including swimming sessions at the local pool.
 We aim to offer our children the opportunities and experiences to enable them to become Successful Learners, Confident Individuals and Responsible Citizens.
-Impact of support is monitored and evaluated.
-Support may be delivered by small group teacher or TA led .
+Support may be delivered by small group teacher or TA led.
 These interventions are closely linked with the curriculum.
-In the last three years , interventions have included: Read Write Inc , CODE X Fun Fit Spelling , Grammar and Handwriting interventions, Additional Maths Support 1:1 interventions for all of Year 6 during the Spring and Summer Terms. creating resources to enable the child to become a more independent learner.
-In exceptional circumstances students can be disapplied from some subjects/assessments. --- -- ---
+In the last three years, interventions have included: Read Write Inc, CODE X Fun Fit Spelling, Grammar and Handwriting interventions, Additional Maths Support 1:1 interventions for all of Year 6 during the Spring and Summer Terms.
+In exceptional circumstances students can be disapplied from some subjects/assessments.
+Provision for some pupils is out sourced in order to give all pupils the opportunity to engage on education in every way possible.